 - When a decision is made to close, reduce or suspend University operations, the following notification steps should be taken:

 Vice president for business and finance

-- Notify executive director for university relations
+- Notify executive director for marketing and strategic communcations

 - Notify vice president for advancement and legislative affairs